How to Prepare for Your SOC 2 Readiness Assessment

 1. “These results can negatively impact our overall audit opinion.”

-If you opt for a readiness assessment—while it is the first step that leads naturally into the formal SOC 2 examination that’ll provide your customers with the assurance they need—the results of this assessment are actually just for your organization.
+If you opt for a readiness assessment—while it is the first step that leads naturally into a formal Type 1 or Type 2 SOC 2 examination that’ll provide your customers with the assurance they need—the results of this assessment are designed for internal use only.

 What does that mean, you might wonder?
 That actually leads us to our next misconception.